Philippine National Railways: Operations and services

+On March 27, 2024, the PNR suspended its operations in Metro Manila, specifically the Gov. Pascual to Bicutan and the Tutuban to Alabang segments for at least five years to make way for the construction of the North-South Commuter Railway (NSCR), which will run on the same route as the old tracks, albeit elevated and will use electrification and the standard gauge, the first in PNR.
+The old tracks beneath the elevated segments will be restored for future freight services as well as connection to the PNR South Main Line and eventually the South Long Haul.

 The PNR operates almost every day of the year unless otherwise announced.
 Special schedules via the social media pages of the agency and also in newspapers and other mass media.
 During Holy Week, a public holiday in the Philippines, operations are suspended for annual maintenance, owing to fewer commuters and traffic around the metro.
 Normal operation resumes on Easter Sunday.